SC for Ed: Criticism and Reactions

 In May 2021, the group stated that they were forced to meet in secret because of death threats made online, including one from an organization that stormed the U.S. Capitol on January 6, 2021.
 Law enforcement informed the group of some of the threats.
 SC for ED filed police reports against the people and groups that threatened violence.
 The group had planned to march at the South Carolina Statehouse and the governor's mansion, but decided to cancel "for the safety of all involved."
 SC for Ed has opposed legislation by state legislators prohibiting the implementation of what some legislators have called Critical race theory, and has opposed the banning of books related to race-related concepts, including information on its website about the legislation from the NAACP Legal Defense and Educational Fund and others.
-Others have agreed with SC for Ed that the laws might "might further drive teachers out of the classroom and lead to an incomplete education of topics, such as the Civil War and the civil rights movement."
+Others have agreed with SC for Ed that the laws might "might further drive teachers out of the classroom and lead to an incomplete education of topics, such as the American Civil War and the Civil Rights Movement."
 The NAACP Legal Defense and Educational Fund included the South Carolina "anti-CRT" bills among a list of "Bans on Truth, History and Racial Discourse" and the South Carolina chapters of the NAACP, American Civil Liberties Union, E3 Foundation, and Lowcountry Black Parents Association all partnered with SC for Ed in opposing the bills, as well.

 In the 2022 debate for South Carolina state superintendent of education, Ellen Weaver accused the group for pushing progressive legislation and "pronoun politics," and also said that she believes that the group believes parents are "domestic terrorists."
 Ellis, on the other hand, "mostly avoided partisan talking points," according to The State.
 Weaver defeated Ellis in the general election.
 In her concession statement, Ellis said, "We will continue to stay persistent and continue to fight for every student to have a high-quality education in our state," she said in the statement.
 "We have mobilized voters across our state who previously did not feel their voice mattered; we have given teachers and families a choice in who represents them and empowered them to use their voice."
 She continues to work as a full-time teacher and student activities director.